w4ester/supportletters/email_letter.md

 - "Your logo and info auto-populate on letterhead"
 - "One click sends it directly to MSDE"

-**For hesitant businesses:**
-- Offer to walk them through it on a screen share
-- Mention their competitors/peers who've already submitted
-- Emphasize the small time investment for big impact on students

 ## 🎯 Our Goal: